Adidas sale: Take up to 30% off Adidas activewear on Amazon

-Temperatures are hitting their summer stride by now, so it’s a good time to swap out your old cotton T-shirts for sports and workout gear that’ll keep you cool, even when it’s scorching hot out.
-And it’s perfect timing with Amazon’s current slew of discounts on men’s and women’s Adidas clothing, with shorts and T-shirts up to 30% off.
+Temperatures are hitting their summer peaks, so it’s a good time to swap out your old cotton T-shirts for sports and workout gear that’ll keep you cool, even when it’s scorching hot out.
+And it’s perfect timing, with Amazon’s current slew of discounts on men’s and women’s Adidas clothing, with shorts and T-shirts up to 30% off.

 Read on for some of our favorite picks from the sale — but shop fast, as the deals end soon.
-One word of caution: As seems to be typical on Amazon, prices can vary between sizes and colors, so double-check before you buy.
+One word of caution: As seems to be typical on Amazon, prices can vary between sizes and colors, so double check before you buy.

 Men’s styles